Updated April 2026

 Prestige Car Insurance by Brand

-Browse specialist prestige car insurance providers operating in New Zealand.
+Browse prestige car insurance providers operating in Australia.

 Ready to Compare Prestige Car Insurance?

 See which specialist prestige car insurance options may suit your vehicle, usage and budget.
-Compare providers, agreed value options and cover features before you buy.
+Compare providers, agreed value options and cover features before you commit.